baudelaine/MailboxAnalyzer/README.md

 ### Setup applications

-Download [code](https://github.com/baudelaine/MailboxAnalyzer/archive/master.zip) unzip and change to this directory (e.g.: MailboxAnalyzer-master).
+Download [code](https://github.com/baudelaine/MailboxAnalyzer/archive/master.zip) unzip and change to this newly created directory (e.g.: MailboxAnalyzer-master).

 > Now if you stand in the correct directory, you should be able to list directory such as **WebContent** and file such as **manifest.yml**.